Military Affiliations

 Cambridge University Royal Navy Unit & HMS Trumpeter

-The Curriers started their first affiliation with the Royal Navy in June 2012 with the University Royal Navy Unit at Cambridge University and HMS Trumpeter, a coastal patrol craft.
-The aim of the URNU organisation is to educate a wide spectrum of high calibre undergraduates who show potential as society’s future leaders and opinion formers in the role and need for the Royal Navy.
+The Curriers started their first affiliation with the Royal Navy in June 2012 with the University Royal Navy Unit at Cambridge University and HMS Trumpeter, a coastal patrol ship.
+The aim of the URNU organisation is to educate a wide spectrum of high-calibre undergraduates who show potential as society’s future leaders and opinion-formers in the role and need for the Royal Navy.

-HMS Trumpeter is the focus of the Cambridge URNU with sea training conducted onboard during weekends and deployments, with up to 12 students and 5 regular ship’s company embarked.
-The vessel is one of 12 P2000 craft attached to the University Royal Navy Units in the 1st Patrol Boat Squadron and the only RN ship to be based in East Anglia.
+HMS Trumpeter, one of twelve P2000 ships, was until 2024 the focus of the Cambridge URNU with sea training conducted onboard during weekends and deployments, with up to 12 students and 5 regular ship’s company embarked.
+She has now been redeployed up to Newcastle, but the Curriers continue to retain links with her.